 Traffic Management

 Road transport infrastructure management: VC makes it possible for road transport operators to improve traffic flow, reduce congestion, and improve overall road transport efficiency and safety.
-Vehicles can provide real-time information on their location, movement, intended manoeuvres (e.g., lane changes, upcoming turns), etc. In addition, vehicles can report local hazards, such as road surface issues and areas with frequent braking or electronic stability control activation.
-This information can help identify areas for targeted maintenance and repair of road transport infrastructure components.
+Vehicles could provide real-time information on their location, movement, intended manoeuvres (e.g., lane changes, upcoming turns), etc. In addition, vehicles could report local hazards, such as road surface issues and areas with frequent braking or electronic stability control activation.
+This information could help identify areas for targeted maintenance and repair of road transport infrastructure components.

-Road works: VC makes it possible for road transport infrastructure components to inform drivers and built-in systems (including vehicles with ADS features) about road works, including detours, lane changes, revised speed limits, and possible delays.
-Real-time warnings can reduce crashes and improve safety for both vehicle occupants and road workers.
+Road works: VC makes it possible for road transport infrastructure components to inform built-in systems and vehicle occupants about road works, including detours, lane changes, revised speed limits, and possible delays.
+Real-time warnings could reduce crashes and improve safety for both vehicle occupants and road workers.

-Optimised traffic signal handling: VC makes it possible for vehicles to receive intersection Signal Phase and Timing (SPaT) information, along with intersection topology, from traffic signal controllers.
-With this information, vehicle software can optimise vehicle speed for energy efficiency to achieve green-light-optimal speeds.
-Traffic signal controllers can provide red-light violation warning information to built-in systems to allow passing the warning to both the violating driver as well as divers in other vehicles approaching the intersection.
+Optimised traffic signal handling: VC makes it possible for vehicles to receive intersection Signal Phase and Timing (SPaT) information, along with intersection topology, from road infrastructure components.
+With this information, vehicle software could optimise vehicle speed for energy efficiency to achieve green-light-optimal speeds.
+Traffic signal controllers could provide red-light violation warning information to built-in systems and vehicle occupants as well as passing the warning to built-in systems and vehicle occupants in other vehicles approaching the intersection.

 Optimised traffic signal management: VC makes it possible for vehicles to provide information about their activities to traffic management systems.
-With this information, traffic signal controllers can adjust their signal timing.
+With this information, traffic signal controllers could adjust their signal timing.
 In the future, VC might act like inductive-loop detectors as well as support red-light violation prevention, reducing crashes and improving safety.
 Also, see the Safety information for vehicle occupants use case above.

 Traffic signal priority: VC makes it possible for emergency vehicles (police vehicles, ambulances, fire vehicles, rescue vehicles, etc.) and public transport vehicles to request priority, including pre-emption, at traffic signals, facilitating a swift change to green and/or extending the length of the green light.

-Real-time traffic information: VC makes it possible for built-in systems and drivers to receive information on road network status.
-VC can also support built-in systems sending information to the road transport infrastructure components about situations that the vehicle encounters.
+Real-time traffic information: VC makes it possible for built-in systems and vehicle occupants to receive information on road network status.
+VC could also support built-in systems sending information to the road transport infrastructure components about situations that the vehicle encounters.

 Traffic management for major events: VC makes it possible for traffic management systems to provide information about road closures, detours, and other route changes during special traffic situations, such as events, parades, protests, and VIP travel.
-This information can help drivers and vehicles with ADS features plan their routes and avoid congested areas.
+This information could help drivers and vehicles with ADS features plan their routes and avoid congested areas.

 Advanced Vehicle Capabilities

 ADS support: VC makes it possible to improve the performance of ADS.
-With transmitted material received as additional input, ADS features might improve performance within their Operational Design Domain (ODD) and even extend their ODD.
-This supplementary transmitted material, complementary to the built-in software’s own sensor interpretations, might allow for earlier and smoother automated actions.
+With transmitted information received as additional input, ADS features might improve performance within their Operational Design Domain (ODD) and even extend their ODD.
+This supplementary transmitted information, complementary to the built-in software’s own sensor interpretations, might allow for earlier and smoother automated actions.

 VC allows road transport infrastructure components to provide ADS features with crucial, real-time information, including, but limited to: